Subaru Forester years to avoid — most common problems

 Drivers had to replace the doors as the original door seals kept breaking, and the window seal let in wind noise often.
 Even the power window gets affected at some point and would not roll up.
 It also had problems with the airbags and seatbelts.

-The more severe problems the 2003 model has are failing head gaskets, dying engines, sudden power loss during deceleration, and misfires during acceleration.
+The more severe problems the 2003 model has been failing head gaskets, dying engines, sudden power loss during deceleration, and misfires during acceleration.
 All these issues became prominent mainly after 60,000 miles.

 Third-generation Forester (2010-2011 model years)